 The place was then known as Dhanyakataka or Dharanikota.
 It also served as the capital of the Satavahanas, who were the first Andhra rulers and had established their kingdom between the 2nd century BCE and 3rd century CE.
 It was in Amaravathi that Lord Buddha preached and conducted the ceremony of Kalachakra.
 The proof of all this exists in the text of Vajrayana, which historically establishes the fact that Amaravathi was much in existence even during the 500 BCE.

-Today the town is a popular tourist destination because of attractions like the famous Amaravathi Stupa and the archaeological museum.
-The banks of river Krishna serve as popular picnic spots among the locals and draw numerous tourists.
+Today the town is a popular tourist destination because of attractions like the famous Amaravati Stupa and the archaeological museum.
+The banks of river Krishna serve as popular picnic spots among the locals and draws numerous tourists too.
 The town, which has become a popular destination, is easily accessible via road, rail and boat.

 The nearest airport is in the city of Vijayawada.
-However, the state government runs regular buses from various parts of the state to the town of Amravati.
+However, the state government runs regular buses from various parts of the state to the town of Amaravathi.

 The town experiences tropical climate all through the year.
-Hence, the summers are extremely hot and dry, and the winters are chilly.
-The multiple layers of history the place carries within it make it a favorite spot, not just for history lovers but for backpackers as well.
+Hence, the summers are extremely hot and dry and the winters are chilly.
+The multiple layers of history the place carries within it makes it a favorite spot, not just for history lovers but for backpackers as well.